a dream for me! Read on to find out more . . .

 The prices below first list the "raw price," and then the net price after the discount.

-(Note: Prices were updated as of Feb.
-2019.
-Always check prices on the manufacturer's web site as prices can change.
-As of the last check, there was no twin size listed, though there was in the past.
-This may be only temporary.)
+(Note: Prices were updated as of June 2019.
+Always check prices on the manufacturer's web site as prices can change.)

 What do you think?
 Feel free to share any comments!
 If you have questions, feel free to ask and I will try my best to answer.